YuchiQiu/CLADE/README.md

 ```
 ### Inputs:
 `--save_dir SAVE_DIR`   Directory for Output Encoding Files.
 Default value is 'Input/' which store all input files for CLADE  \
 `--dataset DATASET`     Name of the data set.
 Options: 1.
 GB1; 2.
 PhoQ.
-It will load file COMB_LIB_all.xlsx \
+It will load file COMB_LIB.xlsx \
 `--encoding ENCODING`  Name of the encoding method; Options: 1.
 AA; 2.Georgiev.
 Default: AA \
 `--input_dir INPUT_DIR` Directory for Input Files (directory for xlsx files for combinatorial library).
 Default: Input/\
 ### Outputs: